asuh/front-end-windows/readme.md

     choco install sublimetext3

-I prefer using the [beta version of Sublime Text 3](https://sublimetext.com/3) which is usually just as stable as version 2, and if you join the Discord channel you'll get access to the latest alpha version 4.
+I prefer using the [beta version of Sublime Text 4](https://www.sublimetext.com/dev) which is usually just as stable as version 3.

 Sublime Text is not free, but it has an unlimited "evaluation period".
 The seemingly expensive $70 price tag is worth every penny.
 If you can afford it, I suggest you [support](https://www.sublimetext.com/buy) this awesome editor. :)